-Forest of Dean Farmer guilty of keeping pigs and cattle in appalling conditions
+Forest of Dean farmer guilty of keeping pigs and cattle in appalling conditions

-Following an investigation by Gloucestershire Trading Standards, a farmer from the Forest of Dean has pleaded guilty to eight animal welfare offences at Cheltenham Magistrates Court on Monday (28 January).
+Following an investigation by Gloucestershire Trading Standards, a farmer from the Forest of Dean pleaded guilty to eight animal welfare offences at Cheltenham Magistrates Court on Monday (28 January).

 Keith Barber of Joys Green, Lydbrook also pleaded guilty to one offence relating to the dirty conditions of the feeding troughs, two offences relating to the disposal of animal carcases and four offences under the Cattle Identification Regulations.